 Setup and Shift Changeovers

+Changing over shifts or setting up equipment almost always involves some sort of downtime.
 You might have issues with changeovers if your process is too complex or lacks standardization.
 That’s because variations make it harder to find bottlenecks.

-Start there—by figuring out what’s causing the slowdown.
+Start by figuring out what’s causing the slowdown.
 Then, come up with ways you can try to speed things up.
 Maybe you need to create a standard process and train workers to follow it.
 Or maybe you need to come up with a better 5S system to make sure the right tools and materials are available for quick transitions.

 Don’t forget to ask your employees what they think is slowing them down.
 You might be surprised to find that the layout of the workstation or the placement of one piece of equipment is the cause.
 Sometimes, the smallest changes can have a huge impact on productivity.